Follow this route during your first hour: gather nearby supplies, build core stations, protect food, then explore.

 - Gather wood, stone, and food before long exploration.

-- Build stations that unlock storage, tools, and cooking.
+- Build stations that open storage, tools, and cooking.

 - Keep early buildings close enough to defend.